 The busiest bus corridor in Europe has a dedicated cycle lane from which I almost feel like I can tour my impending trajectory.
 The University campus is prominent but quickly behind me and before and long I'm passing suburbs each seemingly inhabited by those a decade older than in the one before.
 Before my eyes, the houses detach from each other, birthing between them impeccable hedged barriers which one day I might spend my time attending.
 I sigh at the predictability, shudder at the privilege, but look forward to the kitchen space.

 A lot of the main roads coming from the centre tend to incline themselves upwards.
 We were so pleased at discovering the flat canals as an alternative, we accidently cycled to Wigan and, another time, Warrington.
 As casual cyclists our trips haven't been about covering distance or planning efficient routes.
 They're more about eating meal deals and showing appreciation of the empty path and day ahead by saying something like

-I love the contrast of abandoned space that shows abundant signs of life.
+I love the contrast of abandoned spaces that show abundant signs of life.
 When I worked in a cafe, I'd often be alone after closing time, cleaning down silent surfaces and humbling humming machines with the flick of a switch.
 The purpose of everything around me, from the coffee machine to the marked walkways, would sit dormant and lifeless.
 Object outlines dominated the concourse, but their meaning faded without the people who gave them life.
 I'd pad softly across the resting floor, no longer observing the energy of the day, but feeling it all around.
 I felt similarly the Saturday night I took my bike past the pubs and restaurants that had been ordered to close that day to prevent the spread of covid-19.